 Illinois has been an international leader in computing research for almost five decades.
-Broadly organized around 11 research areas, 80 faculty members conduct research with over 450 graduate students, and about 30 research staff members.
+Broadly organized around 11 research areas, 80 faculty members conduct research with over 475 graduate students.
 They regularly collaborate with researchers across campus, in other departments or research units.

 The home of the Department of Computer Science at Illinois is the Thomas M. Siebel Center for Computer Science, a state-of-the-art building that opened its doors in 2004.
 On the north side of campus, home to The Grainger College of Engineering, Siebel Center is an interactive computing habitat, made possible by a gift from alumnus Tom Siebel.
 The vision for the building was not only to create a magnificent space to work in, but to offer opportunities to investigate and apply computing tools on the building itself.
 Advanced wireless and wired communication networks, sensors, actuators, video capture and display equipment, video walls and information panels and storage and computing capabilities within the building allow researchers to examine communication and computation issues related to pervasive computing, multimedia infrastructure, building intelligence, security and privacy, and art.